Capsicum annuum, C. frutescens. Family: Solanaceae

 Capsaicin, capsacum, African chili, chili, hot pepper, Louisiana long pepper or sport pepper, paprika, red chili, spur pepper, tabasco pepper

-Cayenne is a hot spice commonly used in cooking.
-Bell pepper and paprika are the mild varieties of this pepper.
+Cayenne is a hot spice.
+It’s commonly used in cooking.
+Bell pepper and paprika are the mild forms of this pepper.

-Topical analgesic (desensitizes local nerves decreasing pain associated with conditions such as post-herpetic neuralgia caused by shingles).
-Several clinical studies show that applying 0.25% to 0.75% capsaicin cream topically temporarily relieves chronic pain from rheumatoid arthritis, osteoarthritis, psoriasis, and neuralgias including shingles and diabetic neuropathy.
+Topical analgesic.
+It desensitizes local nerves and decreases pain due to certain conditions.
+These include post-herpetic neuralgia caused by shingles.
+Studies show that applying 0.25% to 0.75% capsaicin cream topically may also aid in short-term pain relief.
+It eases pain from rheumatoid arthritis, osteoarthritis, and psoriasis.
+It also relieves pain due to neuralgias.
+These include shingles and diabetic neuropathy.

-Rubefacient (increases surface blood flow when applied to the skin)
+Rubefacient.
+This increases surface blood flow when applied to the skin.

 Pepper spray for self-defense

-In the respiratory system, cayenne possibly helps break up congestion associated with bronchitis.
-Cayenne may also help to prevent infections and ailments such as colds and chills, sinus infections, and sore throats.
-As a gargle, cayenne can be used for laryngitis, working well in combination with myrrh.
+In the respiratory system, cayenne may help break up congestion due to bronchitis.
+Cayenne may also help to prevent infections.
+These include colds and chills, sinus infections, and sore throats.
+As a gargle, cayenne can be used for laryngitis.
+It works well with myrrh.

-Cayenne is available in many forms: as an ointment, oil or entire plant, in dried fruits, and crushed or powdered.
-It is better preserved when stored in a sealed, light-resistant container.
+Cayenne is available in many forms.
+It comes as an ointment, oil or entire plant, in dried fruits, and crushed or powdered.
+It’s best to keep it in a sealed, light-resistant container.

-The fruit is the part of the plant that is used.
+The fruit is the part of the plant that’s used.
 It should be harvested when fully ripe, removed from the calyx, and then dried in the shade.

-For external use, follow packaging instructions.
-Apply on an area for a maximum of two days.
-Allow 14 days before starting a new application on the same area.
-Longer use in the same area may damage sensitive nerves.
+For external use, follow the instructions on the package.
+Apply it on an area for a maximum of two days.
+Wait 14 days before putting it on the same area again.
+If you use it for a longer amount of time, it may harm sensitive nerves.

-Excessive consumption of pepper that has capsaicin as the active ingredient can cause acute gastritis and, in some cases, hemorrhagic gastritis.
-Avoid contact with mucous membranes, especially the eyes.
-In rare cases, urticaria or skin irritation can occur.
+Excessive consumption of pepper that has capsaicin in it can cause problems.
+These include acute gastritis and hemorrhagic gastritis.
+You should not let cayenne touch your mucous membranes, especially your eyes.
+In rare cases, this can cause urticaria or skin irritation.

 Do not use cayenne if you have an active gastric or duodenal ulcer, diverticulitis, or irritable bowel syndrome.